Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool fetches a landing page and extracts structured content for ad-copy alignment.
-It distinguishes itself from sibling tools by referencing them and specifying different use cases.
+It lists all returned fields and distinguishes from siblings by naming specific alternatives (search_console_url_inspection_inspect, google_ads_creative_research).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.